-- Yard waste but be placed curbside within ten (10) feet of your driveway (not in street or gutter).
+- Yard waste must be placed curbside within ten (10) feet of your driveway (not in street or gutter)

-- Yard Waste bags cannot exceed 40 pounds (special collection fee will apply for bags over 40 lbs).
+- Yard Waste bags cannot exceed 40 pounds (special collection fee will apply for bags over 40 pounds).

 - limited to four (4) feet in length and a diameter of three (3) inches or less